dherzog02/gcd-project/README.md

 * y_train.txt
 * x_train.txt

 A similar variable called dt.test is created by loading the corresponding files from the test directory.
-In each case, the first file is read as the first variable and the subsequent files are appended as column using the cbind function.
-This results in the first column being the subject, the second column being the activity and 561 "feature" columns.
+In each case, the first file is read as the first column and the subsequent files are appended as columns using the cbind function.
+This results in the first column being the subject, the second column being the activity followed by 561 "feature" columns.

-At this point, the first three columns are named "V1" due to the way read.table reads the data.
+At this point, the first three columns are named "V1" due to the lack of column headers.
 This would cause problems later on if not addressed so the first two column names are set to be "Subject" and "Activity".
 This is done for both the dt.train and dt.test variables.

 Finally, the merged data set is returned using rbind and passing the dt.train and dt.test data tables as arguments.